muaz-khan/Canvas-Designer/README.md

 8. `bezier` --- to draw bezier curves
 9. `quadratic` --- to draw quadratic curves
 10. `text` --- to write texts
+11. `image` --- add external images

+# Features

+1. Draw single or multiple shapes of any kind (according to toolbox)
+2. Drag/resize/adjust all the shapes in any possible direction
+3. Rectangles and images can be resized in 4-directions

+   Red transparent small circles helps you understand how to resize.

+4. Undo drawings using `ctrl+z` keys
+5. Drag/move single or all the shapes without affecting any single coordinate

 # How to Use